DeborahVolpe/ISA_group6_Gabriele_Qin_Volpe/Lab1/Additional_analysis/VLSI_implementation/syn/README.md

-This folder contain:
+This folder contains:

-- report folder : contain all report obtained using the prepared scripts with Synopsys;
+- report folder : contains all report obtained using the prepared scripts with Synopsys;

 - script_syn_clock_10 : to syntetize with a clock imposed equal to 10 ns;